folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 ### Fetch and build the RAML tools

-These are needed to build the circulation module.
+These tools are needed to build the circulation module.

-    shell1$ git clone git@github.com:folio-org/raml-module-builder
+    shell2$ git clone git@github.com:folio-org/raml-module-builder
-    shell1$ cd raml-module-builder
+    shell2$ cd raml-module-builder
-    shell1$ mvn install
+    shell2$ mvn install

-XXX is that enough?
+    shell2$ cd ..

-### Fetch, build and run the circulation module
+### Fetch and build the circulation module

-XXX to be done
+We just build this: Okapi will start it for us when needed.

+    shell2$ git clone git@github.com:folio-org/mod-circulation
+    shell2$ cd mod-circulation
+    shell2$ mvn install
+    shell2$ cd ..

 ## Client side